 Neuroimaging and Evaluation in Pregnancy

 If an intracranial process is suspected, the patient should undergo emergent central nervous system (CNS) imaging with either computerized tomography (CT) or magnetic resonance imaging/magnetic resonance angiography (MRI/MRA) as needed.
 CT has the advantage of being rapidly and readily available, and being highly sensitive for subarachnoid blood, large masses, and early stroke evaluation.
 The fetal radiation exposure during cerebral CT imaging with shielding is minimal (~10 mrads).
 The American College of Obstetricians and Gynecologists (ACOG) guidelines are clear that if CT is the better or more readily available test than it should not be withheld from a pregnant patient.1 MRI has the advantage of being magnetic based, and therefore having no radiation exposure—but has limited availability and may be lead to delay in diagnosis over CT imaging.
 If necessary, CT contrast dyes and cerebral angiography may be safely used in pregnancy.
 The use of MRI contrast (gadolinium) is controversial in pregnancy due to fetal concerns.
-However, the utilization of gadolinium contrast may be justified ...
+However, the utilization of gadolinium contrast ...